shabdesign/shabdesign.github.io/index.md

 ---
 layout: home
-title: Home
+title: Home Page
-description: >-
-  Especializado en el desarrollo de API RESTs con Ruby on Rails.
-He participado en diversas etapas del ciclo de desarrollo de aplicaciones.
 image: /assets/images/main.avif
 main_content: >
   # Welcome to Shab Design's Space

   **A Jounal and Portfolio of My Work**.
-I'll post my some of best projects, from the context to the final result.
+I'll post some of my best projects, from the context to the final result.
 Kindly contact me if you're interested to work with me.
 I do **UX-UI Research, UX-UI Design, and Graphic Design**.

 footer: true
 permalink: /